How we plan to grow your profits

 By the following summer, the sales line went off the whiteboard and onto the wall (they refused to rescale the axes).
 They were hoping to have to remove a ceiling tile, but the sales didn’t reach that far.

-Today, CRE has continued to develop its systems, and we have grown many of the world’s most sophisticated web companies, including Amazon, Apple, Google, Facebook, and Dropbox.
+Over the last 14 years, CRE has continued to develop its systems, and has grown many of the world’s most sophisticated web companies, including Amazon, Apple, Google, Facebook, and Dropbox—and many successful smaller companies.

 To see what’s possible with conversion, we encourage you to view our video testimonials and case studies.
 They describe how we grew the businesses and the results they had.
 It’s amazing what’s possible with conversion.

-At Conversion Rate Experts, we focus on the Pareto Principle (often known as the 80/20 Rule), which describes how, in most systems, 80% of the outputs come from only 20% of the inputs.
+At CRE, we focus on the Pareto Principle (often known as the 80/20 Rule), which describes how, in most systems, 80% of the outputs come from only 20% of the inputs.

 In other words, 80% of your results come from only 20% of your efforts.